Paul R. Hill: NACA and NASA research

 In 1956 the US Air Force established project HYWARDS, with the aim of developing a hypersonic design capable of up to Mach 12, as a successor to the X-15.
 The aerospace historian, James Hansen notes that a number of NACA engineers later joined the initial HYWARDS study group at Langley Research Centre "notably Paul Hill, configuration and propulsion…".
 Hill made a number of important contributions, particularly in the design of hypersonic wind tunnels.

 By 1959 Hill became involved in research for a future lunar mission.
 A lunar study group was established under the leadership of Clint Brown who asked for the participation of six of "Langley's most thoughtful analysts: David Adamson, Supersonic Aerodynamics Division; Paul R. Hill, PARD; John C. Houbolt, Dynamic Loads Division; Albert A. Schy, Stability Research Division; Samuel Katzoff, Full-Scale Research Division; and Bill Michael of his own Theoretical Mechanics Division".
 This was one of many study groups to examine a lunar mission during the period, with arguably its major contribution being in initiating the concept of rendezvous in orbit between a lander and a main spacecraft.".

 Space station research began in earnest at NASA-Langley in the early 1960s and Hill played a prominent role.
 The historian James Hansen describes Hill as one of two " key members of Langley's early space station research" (along with Robert Osborne), with again much of Hill's pioneering work feeding into later developments.
+From 1960 to 1962 he co-led a team with Emanuel Schnitzer to develop the Erectable Torus Manned Space Laboratory, a 24-foot inflatable von Braun wheel complete with artificial gravity that was cancelled due to fears of puncture of its thin nylon walls.

 "Of all those who contributed to the Moon decision, the ones farthest in the background were the engineers of Langley and Goddard and Marshall, many of whom devoted their lives to spaceflight, designing dreams ...".